What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 The visuals and textures are unlike anything our reviewers have seen

-There’s no shrinkage with Live Resin Flower!
+There’s no shrinkage with Live Cured Flower!
 The colas are as large as they are the day they’re harvested.
 And that’s the kind of visual that’s destined to leave an unforgettable first impression.

 Dabstars founder Jonah Tacoma was most impressed with the beautiful shape and taste of the Cryo Cure buds.